pnmeka/bluebutton_cms/README.md

 5. Git clone this repo

        git clone https://github.com/pnmeka/bluebutton_cms/
+       cd bluebutton_cms

-6. Update the credentials in config file.
+7. Update the credentials in config file.

         open my_bb2_sdk_conf.json and enter your saved Client ID and secret and save

-7. Set up required modules for your server
+8. Set up required modules for your server

        pip install -r requirements.txt

-8. Launch Flask server
+9. Launch Flask server

        python3 bbtn.py

-9. launch a webbrowser and go to port 3015 by entering the following in addressbar
+10. launch a webbrowser and go to port 3015 by entering the following in addressbar

        localhost:3015